-In our post last week, How to register your domain name with Google Domains we signed up for a G Suite account at the end of the process after the domain name was purchased.
+In our post, How to register your domain name with Google Domains we signed up for a G Suite account at the end of the process after the domain name was purchased.
 Google makes the process simple.
 For most new business startups with one or two individuals that need a domain e-mail, it’s perfect.
 If you’re already assembling a team, or you’re on track to grow beyond a couple of users, then starting with G Suite to secure your domain and e-mail structure makes more sense.
 If you’re working with One Dog Solutions, keep reading, we can help you get a discount on your first year of service with G Suite.
 Finding ways to save money in your first year of business is essential.

 Getting started with G Suite